gotvinne/Light-weight-MPC/backend/README.md

 ```

 ### Visualization
 MPC-core has an secondary code base providing plot functionality.
 This software is developed in Python, and can be installed using [conda](https://docs.conda.io/en/latest/#).
-The visualization tool is found in the folder named */vis*
+The visualization tool is found in the folder named *vis*

 ```console
 conda install -n env -c anaconda jupyter